fastapi/sqlmodel/docs/tutorial/relationship-attributes/cascade-delete-relationships.md

 That will **cover most of the use cases**. 🚀

-And if you need something else, you can refer the additional options described above. 🤓
+And if you need something else, you can refer to the additional options described above. 🤓